We detected you haven’t selected to personalise the site.

 He detected a shift under the new Labour Government and the momentum for change and reform had to continue, suggesting that through social partnership – in which it is hoped trade unions will have a vital role in helping to shape policy, bring solutions rather than problems to the table and improve the working conditions of teachers – Ofsted can be made accountable to the profession and Parliament.

-Dr Roach was speaking alongside the three other education trade unions ASCL, NAHT and NEU and Julia Walters, the sister of headteacher Ruth Perry who killed herself in January 2023 after Ofsted inspectors told her they were going to downgrade her school from Outstanding to Inadequate.
+Dr Roach was speaking alongside the three other education trade unions ASCL, NAHT, NEU and Professor Julia Waters, the sister of headteacher Ruth Perry who killed herself in January 2023 after Ofsted inspectors told her they were going to downgrade her school from Outstanding to Inadequate.

-Dr Roach paid tribute to the “tireless campaigning” of Ms Walters, adding: “Something has changed, something has shifted and we now need to make sure we maintain that momentum of change and reform.
+Dr Roach paid tribute to the “tireless campaigning” of Professor Waters, adding: “Something has changed, something has shifted and we now need to make sure we maintain that momentum of change and reform.
 That is what the system needs and that is what our members tell us is so vitally needed.

 “Ofsted is a problem and yes Ofsted has a problem.
 But this is a problem which is deeply rooted within the accountability framework which exists for our schools, for our school leaders and for teachers and others.”